-Authorities' restrictions and prohibitions in connection with assisted dying also raise the question of violation of the prohibition of torture, such as enshrined in article 3 of the European Convention of Human Rights, which states that no one shall be subjected to torture or to inhuman or degrading treatment or punishment.
-A violation could occur for example if a palliative treatment is made with insufficient effect; if physical and emotional suffering and pain of a certain minimum level are given, such approach could possibly fulfill the notion of an inhumane treatment.
-In the judgment DIANE PRETTY v. the United Kingdom mentioned before, the Court of Human Rights avoided to look into the aspect of the states' positive duty to protect individuals from such inhumane treatment in cases of assisted dying, but there is room to look into this aspect more closely in future cases.
+In the judgment DIANE PRETTY v. the United Kingdom mentioned before, the European Court of Human Rights avoided to look into the aspect of the states' positive duty to protect individuals from inhumane treatment in cases of assisted dying, but there is room to look into this aspect more closely in future cases31.

-4) Suicide prevention - experience of DIGNITAS
+6) Suicide attempt prevention - experience of DIGNITAS

-Everyone should be able to discuss the issue of suicide openly with their General Practitioner, psychiatrist, carers, etc. The taboo which surrounds the topic must be lifted.
-The possibility of - anonymously as well as openly - using a help-line is a very important service provided by some institutions.
+Everyone should be able to discuss the issue of suicide openly with their general practitioner, psychiatrist, carers, teacher, priest, etc. The taboo which surrounds the topic must be lifted.
+The possibility of - anonymously as well as openly - using a help-line is a very important service provided by some institutions32.
 However, for many people 'talking about it' does not suffice: they seek the concrete option of a painless, risk-free, dignified and self-determined death, to put an end to their suffering.